Australia 17 min

 • You need access to the benefits that employees are entitled to in Australia

-Open a dialogue with your client and carefully discuss the risks and benefits of moving to an employer-employee relationship.
+Carefully discuss with your client the risks and benefits of moving to an employer-employee relationship.
 In particular, be clear about how it can benefit both parties — not just you.
+For example, an employer may find that moving a contractor to an employee fosters a cohesive workplace culture — which leads to more loyalty and retention in their workforce.

 You can even suggest the help of a third-party solution, such as Remote, to ease the transition.
 Our global employment services help both parties stay compliant by taking care of key HR functions (like payroll management and benefits administration) in line with Australian law.